Insider Selling: Reading International, Inc. (NASDAQ:RDI) Insider Sells 2,750 Shares of Stock

-Reading International, Inc. (NASDAQ:RDI – Get Rating) insider James J. Cotter Living Trust sold 2,750 shares of the stock in a transaction that occurred on Friday, April 8th.
-The stock was sold at an average price of $4.15, for a total value of $11,412.50.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Reading International, Inc. (NASDAQ:RDI – Get Rating) insider James J. Cotter Living Trust sold 2,750 shares of the business’s stock in a transaction dated Monday, April 11th.
+The stock was sold at an average price of $4.08, for a total transaction of $11,220.00.
+Following the transaction, the insider now owns 1,279,149 shares in the company, valued at $5,218,927.92.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

 James J. Cotter Living Trust also recently made the following trade(s):